binsync/binsync.net/README.md

 bundle install
 bundle exec jekyll serve
 ```
+If you get an error on `bundle install`, you may need to change your gem path with `bundle config set path ~/.gem`.

 And the site should be up!
-If you encountered an error, try installing